CactusDuper/SHFModPublic/README.md

 # SHFMod

 VERY WIP mod for Silent Hill F. [Dumper-7](https://github.com/Encryqed/Dumper-7) used for generating UE stuff.
 Using code from [ImGui](https://github.com/ocornut/imgui) and [Universal Dear ImGui Hook](https://github.com/Sh0ckFR/Universal-Dear-ImGui-Hook).
+[MinHook](https://github.com/TsudaKageyu/minhook) is used for hooking as well.
 Certain Classes/Structs/etc have been modified.
 Code is quite messy, will be cleaned later.

 ## Antivirus warnings/blocking/etc
 Some antiviruses WILL flag this as malware.
 It isn't.
 It gets flagged mostly due to hooking user input for the GUI/controls and due to scanning memory (needed in order to find certain functions/addresses).